zwplayer Subtitle Usage Guide

 if (window.mainplayer) {

-// Get subtitle URL (in actual applications may be obtained via Ajax)
+// Get subtitle URL (might be obtained via Ajax in actual applications)

 var subtitleURL_korean = 'http://example.com/data/movies.en.srt';